 Review your sums insured regularly

 New rules from the Financial Conduct Authority say that we must remind you to carefully check that the cover provided by the insurance offered at renewal is suitable for your needs.
 This includes ensuring that the sums insured are sufficient and we strongly recommend that you check your caravan’s value each year at renewal.
+The maximum amount that you will be paid in the event of a claim is the sum insured shown on your schedule of insurance.

 I hope that this article has helped you to understand the differences between market value cover and New for Old static caravan insurance.
 It is worth noting that with Caravanwise you can select New for Old right up to the caravan being 20 years old.
 Protecting your caravan for much of its useful life.
 Why not get a quote today.